 So, the answer is pretty obvious.
 Must you list the physical address when registering a DMCA agent?
 Yes.

 But why require a physical address?
-Large copyright holders lobbied the Copyright Office to generate more information regarding parties registering agents so those parties could be served with lawsuits, if necessary.
+Large copyright holders lobbied the Copyright Office to add the requirement.
+In theory, this provides copyright holders with the ability to locate infringing parties.
 No other reason for the physical street address requirement exists.

-The problem with this approach is it creates safety risks for people working from home such as small business owners and freelancers.
+The problem with this approach is it creates safety risks for people working from home.
 After all, how many of us want a “fan” appearing on our doorstep one day, particularly if children live in the house?

 Copyright Office Petition